gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 ### unchecked_get

 Retrieves a json representation of unchecked synchronizing block by **hash**.
-Using the optional `json_block` is recommended since v19.0.
+Using the optional `json_block` is recommended .

 **Request:**
 ```json